What You Should Know About Health Care Powers of Attorney

 In addition to naming an agent for medical decisions, this document names a “Personal Representative” for purposes of receiving protected health information, as described under the HIPAA privacy regulations.
 These regulations provide that only the Personal Representative named in a Health Care Power of Attorney has the same rights to protected health information as the patient.

-3. What are the consequences of not having a Health Care Power of Attorney?
+2. What are the consequences of not having a Health Care Power of Attorney?

 The simple answer is that a client’s preferences regarding medical decisions – and who should make them – are left to the speculation of physicians, nurses, and family members.
 From a legal perspective, the answer is that someone may have to petition a local court for appointment as guardian.
 This is an expensive and public process.

-4. Does a Health Care Power of Attorney address psychiatric care?
+3. Does a Health Care Power of Attorney address psychiatric care?

-5. Is there a required form to use?
+4. Is there a required form to use?

-Although the authority given to a Health Care Agent eliminates the need for a court-appointed guardian, a major disadvantage of the statutory form is its omission of a provision to nominate a guardian.
+Although the authority given to a Health Care Agent eliminates the need for a court-appointed guardian, a major disadvantage of the Arizona statutory form is its omission of a provision to nominate a guardian.
 Without such a provision, anyone can petition for guardianship and, if appointed by a court, then overrule the Health Care Agent’s decisions.
 When counseled about the matter, it is rare to find any person who prefers the statutory form.

-6. What is the relationship between a HCPOA and Living Will?
+5. What is the relationship between a HCPOA and Living Will?

 The Health Care Power of Attorney and Living Will are like sister documents.
-The HCPOA designates a person to make decisions and the Living Will gives guidelines or instructions to that person regarding specific end-of-life decisions.
+The Health Care Power of Attorney designates a person to make decisions on behalf of the principal and the Living Will gives guidelines or instructions to the agent regarding end-of-life decisions.
+In other words, the principal names an agent to serve as the principal's advocate and the Living Will memorializes the principal's wishes for benefit of the agent.

 7. How much does a Health Care Power of Attorney cost?